It is no secret that beauty and attractiveness are two characteristics that are valued today, thanks to popular culture and the media.

 Physicians and nurses especially enjoy the health and beauty field since they are treating clients who actually want to be there.
 Their clients aren’t sick or suffering from chronic diseases.

+Vanity isn’t the only reason for aesthetic procedures.
 The adoption of aesthetic treatments is rising across the United States (and the globe) due to increased awareness and demand for the procedures, as well as a more affordable cost for consumers.
-This translates into more job opportunities for individuals seeking a career in the medical aesthetics industry.
+This translates into more job opportunities for individuals seeking a career in the multi-million-dollar medical aesthetics industry.

 Since skin care specialists are firing cosmetic lasers or administering injections, training is a must.
 Medical aesthetics schools across the country (like National Laser Institute) offer specialized training for cosmetic lasers and injectables.

-Individuals looking to become a cosmetic laser tech or cosmetic injector should receive training from the best in the field, by a team of skin care specialists, laser techs, physicians and nurses who are highly experienced in medical aesthetics.
+Individuals looking to receive their certification to become a laser tech should receive training from the best in the field, by a team of skin care specialists, laser techs, physicians and nurses who are highly experienced in medical aesthetics.

 Medical Aesthetics Training at National Laser Institute